Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 Aomori Prefectural Tourism and Products Museum ASPAM 13th Floor Observation Deck

-Nebuta hut looking down from the observation deck
+Nebuta hut looking down from the observatory

 From the observatory, you can also look down to see the Nebuta being unveiled from the Nebuta huts during the Nebuta Festival.